rust-embedded/book/src/peripherals/peripherals.md

 ## What are Peripherals?

-Embedded systems can only get so far by executing normal Rust code and moving data around in RAM.
-If we want to get any information into or out of our system (be that blinking an LED, detecting a button press or communicating with an off-chip peripheral on some sort of bus) we're going to have to dip into the world of Peripherals and their 'memory mapped registers'.

 Most Microcontrollers have more than just a CPU, RAM, or Flash Memory - they contain sections of silicon which are used for interacting with systems outside of the microcontroller, as well as directly and indirectly interacting with their surroundings in the world via sensors, motor controllers, or human interfaces such as a display or keyboard.
 These components are collectively known as Peripherals.

 These peripherals are useful because they allow a developer to offload processing to them, avoiding having to handle everything in software.
 Similar to how a desktop developer would offload graphics processing to a video card, embedded developers can offload some tasks to peripherals allowing the CPU to spend it's time doing something else important, or doing nothing in order to save power.